Sherlock-Holo/rfs/README.md

 Limit by [fuse-rs](https://github.com/zargony/fuse-rs), rfs stills use fuse 3.8.
 I [fork and modify](https://github.com/Sherlock-Holo/fuse-rs) the fuse lib to handle posix lock and unknown operation code.
 In the future rfs will try to use latest fuse protocol.

+Rfs can't run in docker, it may break rfs-server.

 ## TODO

 use latest fuse protocol.